Tplr0/Uni-CourseWork/README.md

 ## **Troubleshooting**

-* Ensure all `.txt` and '.txt' files mentioned in a project are in the correct directory
+* Ensure all `.txt`, `.png` and any relevant files mentioned in a project are in the correct directory
 * If a module is missing, install it using `pip install <module_name>`
-* Use Python 3 interpreter to avoid version compatibility issues
+* If Python is the main language use Python 3 interpreter to avoid version compatibility issues

 ---

 ## **Acknowledgments**

 These coursework projects were developed during academic semesters and reflect foundational programming concepts learned.
+They are provided for reference only and are not necessarily optimized or production-ready.
+Plagiarism is highly discouraged—please use these examples responsibly for learning purposes only.
 Special thanks to course instructors and lab guides for their direction.